kooltux/git-cache/README.md

 The client can also use the command 'git-crecover' (that is also 'git crecover').
-This command can either recover for a cache repository that was removed from the cache server or it can merely make a cache entry for an existing git clone (in other it inserts a fetching cache for a repository that was clone in a standard way -without cache-).
+This command can either recover for a cache repository that was removed from the cache server or it can merely make a cache entry for an existing git clone (in other words, it inserts a fetching cache for a repository that was cloned in a standard way **without cache**).

 'git-crecover' is interactive.
 Go to the directory of the cloned repository and call it with 'git-crecover' or 'git crecover'.
 It will ask you what to do: REMOVE or RECOVER.